SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/debug-workflows.md

 ## The Oozie Engine

 The Oozie Engine has both command line tools and a web interface for interacting with workflow status information.
-The web interface is particularlyly helpful, you can find it typically at:
+The web interface is particularly helpful, you can find it typically at:

 	http://<host>:11000/oozie/